trufae/otezip/README.md

 ## Features

-- Header-only library with minimal dependencies
+- Small library with minimal dependencies
 - Full read/write support for ZIP archives
 - Zero dependencies (includes a tiny deflate implementation)
 - Simple API compatible with a subset of libzip